Specifix5/LinuxCS/README.md

+# i made this when i was 12 now shoo

 # LinuxCS
 # Linux Cosmic, written in .NET Framework for now, gotta convert it to an Operating system, it's Focused on Server hosting